-CARES financial assistance grants are provided to students in two ways:
+HEERF financial assistance grants are provided to South Central College students in two ways:

 Most students who meet specific criteria are eligible to receive financial assistance grants.
-Those not eligible include students receiving a tuition waiver or having a third party paying for their tuition (e.g. employer), corrections students, apprenticeship students, high school/PSEO students and Farm Business Management students.
+Students who are not eligible include those who are receiving a tuition waiver or having a third party paying for their tuition (e.g. employer), corrections students, apprenticeship students, high school/PSEO students, and Farm Business Management students.